Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Test 837.
 Use this service to submit test non-Healthcare Transaction Service (HTS) batch files.

 View PACE/SCO Payments.
-This service is for PACE (Program of All-inclusive Care for the Elderly) and Senior Care Options (SCO) providers only.
+This service is for PACE and SCO providers only.
 Use this service to check PACE payments, download PACE payment reports, and download PACE 820 payment confirmations.

 Download Capitation Information.
 This service is for managed-care organizations only.
 Use this service to download capitation reports.